Skip to content

 0.75 / 1

 [Externally verified] The company has an 'Outgrower Programme' to support smallholders in Cameroon.
-The programme offers livelihood support to smallholders through assisting with intercropping model and partnering on ecological conservation.
+The programme allows smallholder farmers to incorporate agroforestry in addition to rubber planting.
 The programme is called an 'Outgrower Programme' in name only, as all smallholders remain independent.
 Information is externally verified by Proforest but is now over two years old.

 • P